top of page

 Structure

-Four Presentations showcasing different approaches to school based prevention / promotion — 10 Minutes Each (40 minutes total)
+2. Three Presentations showcasing different approaches to school based prevention / promotion — 10 Minutes Each (30 minutes total)

-Table Workshop: Three Shared Questions (30 minutes total) exploring critical elements required to improve and scale a preventive approach through the primary school setting
+3. Table Workshop: Three Shared Questions and reflection (40 minutes total) exploring critical elements required to improve and scale a preventive approach through the primary school setting

 Date: Wednesday 25 March 2026